getporter/porter/docs/content/docs/how-to-guides/work-with-plugins.md

 $ porter list
 NAME           CREATED      MODIFIED     LAST ACTION   LAST STATUS
 ```

-If you had previously installed bundles before, you won't see them anymore
-because porter is using the plugin to list bundles from the storage account.
-So
-let's install another bundle and have it saved to the cloud.

 We will use the `ghcr.io/getporter/examples/plugins-tutorial:v0.2.0` bundle, let's use `porter
 explain` to see what credentials are necessary.